Herniated Disc Treatment

 SYMPTOMS OF Herniated Disc

-- Numbness in the area the nerves run through.
+- Numbness in the affected nerves.

-- Stiffness in the area.
+- Stiffness in the area including a stiff neck.

-- Muscle spasms or abnormal reflexes.
+- Muscle spasms or overactive reflexes.

 - Muscle weakness including foot drop.